Tunturu (film)

 Tunturu is a 2018 Indian Kannada-language romantic thriller film directed by Mussanje Mahesh and starring Ramesh Aravind, Anu Prabhakar, Rishika Singh and Anil.

 Plot

 Sneha and her boyfriend Ani are college students.
 Sneha lives with her brother and her sister-in-law, Sandhya.
 One day, both Sneha and Ani are kidnapped.
 How Sneha's brother and Sandhya set out to save them forms the rest of the story.

 Production

-The film's title is based on the song of the same name from Amruthavarshini (1997).
 The film began production in December 2011.
 Ramesh Aravind and Anu Prabhakar, who have paired together in several films, play the role of a mature couple, which is a contrast to their earlier films together.
-Ramesh Aravind went clean shaven for his character in the film.
 Rishika Singh plays a national level swimmer and Ramesh Aravind's brother while Anil plays her love interest.
 This was the third film that Rishika Singh signed and she only accepted the film due to the length of her role.
-A portion of the film was shot in the rain.
-As of March 2012, one shooting schedule had been completed.
 As of May 2012, the film's shooting was complete except for the songs and the climax scene.
-As of November 2012, the film's shooting was complete.